 How to Add & Switch Languages in Mac OS X

-Nearly all Mac users run OS X in their primary language and mother tongue, but for polyglots and those aiming to be bilingual or trilingual, adding multiple new languages to Mac OS X can have obvious benefits.
+Nearly all Mac users run Mac OS in their primary language and mother tongue, but for polyglots and those aiming to be bilingual or trilingual, adding multiple new languages to Mac OS X can have obvious benefits.
 We’ll show you how to add a new language and how to change to that new language, which will impact how things appear and read on the Mac.

 Adding a new language doesn’t remove the prior language, it becomes an additional option.
 In fact, you’ll have the ability to easily switch between the languages and set one or the other as a primary language at any time, and change between them as needed.
 Something else to keep in mind is that when you switch the language on a Mac, many things change with it, from menu items, to date format, measurements, and assorted other items through the system – these can all be adjusted individually if desired, but for our purposes in this tutorial we’re going to focus on adding and changing the language in Mac OS X.